 Learning Objectives: Participants will be able to discuss the relevant anatomy of the eye and orbit; Review the principles of topical, peribulbar, retrobulbar, sub-Tenon's and nerve blocks; Recognize pre-operative risk factors and complications and their appropriate treatments; Impart detailed knowledge of the orbital anatomy; Demonstrate the techniques for performing the blocks and discuss their potential complications.

-Session participants will be provided a Certificate of Completion at the conclusion of the workshop.
+Session participants who opt in will be provided a Certificate of Completion at the conclusion of the workshop.

 Sunday, September 24, 2017